izosozi/whereisme/README.md

 ### publishing on web

-none of this has been thoroughly tested for security vulnerabilities, so if you make this public facing at any level it is at yr own risk!
+none of this has been thoroughly tested for security vulnerabilities, so if you make this public facing at any level it is at yr own risk! and always use HTTPS and strong authentication methods!

 example caddy config: